 Wearing school uniform contributes to a positive school ethos and helps avoid discrimination and reduces peer pressure to wear expensive designer clothing.

-The appropriate clothing and footwear for PE is a T-shirt, shorts and gym shoes with non-marking soles.
-These are necessary for health and safety reasons and your co-operation is requested to ensure that pupils are equipped to participate in the PE lessons.
-Please note there is a requirement that all jewellery is removed prior to undertaking physical education activities.
+The appropriate clothing and footwear for PE is a T-shirt, shorts/jogging trousers / leggings and gym shoes with non-marking soles.
+These are necessary for health and safety reasons and your co-operation is requested to ensure that pupils are equipped to participate in the PE lessons. – please note there is a requirement that all jewellery is removed prior to undertaking physical education activities.

 Please ensure that all items of clothing are clearly labelled, particularly ties, sweat shirts and PE kit which are often lost.
-A protective apron should be worn for art and craft activities.
+A protective apron or an old shirt should be worn for art and craft activities.
 Please help the school and the education authority by making sure that pupils do not bring valuable or expensive items of clothing to school.

 Under no circumstances will pupils be deprived of any educational benefit as a result of not wearing uniform and, in particular, pupils will not be denied access to examinations as a result of not wearing school dress.